Latent Diffusion for Neural Spiking Data

 Modern datasets in neuroscience are becoming increasingly high-dimensional with fast-paced innovations in measurement technology~\citep{ahrens_whole-brain_2013, sofroniew_large_2016, jun_fully_2017}, granting access to hundreds to thousands of simultaneously recorded neurons.
 At the same time, the types of animal behaviors and sensory stimuli under investigation have become more naturalistic and complex, resulting in experimental setups with heterogeneous trials of varying length, or lacking trial structure altogether ~\citep{odoherty_nonhuman_2017, mimica_behavioral_2023,willett_high-performance_2023}.
 Therefore, a key target in systems neuroscience has shifted towards understanding the relationship between high-dimensional neural activity and complex behaviors.

 For high-dimensional neural recordings, analyses that infer low-dimensional structures have been very useful for making sense of such data \citep{cunningham_dimensionality_2014}.
 For example, latent variable models (LVMs) are often used to identify neural population dynamics not apparent at the level of single neurons \citep{yu_gaussian-process_2009, macke_empirical_2011, pfau_robust_2013}.
-More recently, deep learning-based approaches based on variational autoencoders (VAEs)~\citep{kingma_auto-encoding_2014, rezende_stochastic_2014} have become particularly popular for inferring latent neural representations due to their expressiveness and ability to scale to large, heterogeneous neural recordings with behavioral covariates ~\citep{sussillo_lfads_2016, pandarinath_inferring_2018, zhou_learning_2020, gondur_multi-modal_2023, schulz_2024_conditional}.
+More recently, deep learning-based approaches based on variational autoencoders (VAEs)~\citep{kingma_auto-encoding_2014, rezende_stochastic_2014,sussillo_lfads_2016, pandarinath_inferring_2018, zhou_learning_2020, jensen_scalable_2021, bashiri_flow-based_2021, gondur_multi-modal_2023} have become particularly popular for inferring latent neural representations due to their expressiveness and ability to scale to large, heterogeneous neural recordings with behavioral covariates ~\citep{pandarinath_inferring_2018, zhou_learning_2020, gondur_multi-modal_2023}.